 One example of a DEX is Uniswap.
 Uniswap devs wrote the code, provide the website, and even have a token.
 However, the software and the Etehreum network take care of the rest.

 Uniswap aside, there are several notable DEXs doing millions of dollars in volume a day as of 2021.

-NOTE: Although a DEX has no middleman when it comes to trades (all trades are between two peers), there are generally developers who manage the platform.
+NOTE: Although a DEX has no middleman when it comes to trades (all trades are between two peers), developers generally manage the platform.
 Thus, aspects of a DEX thus won’t be fully decentralized.
-In general, a DApp needs a front end, and that front end is often not coded onto a blockchain, and thus must be managed to some degree.
+In general, a DApp needs a front end, and that front end is often not coded onto a blockchain and thus must be managed to some degree.
 Likewise, a team of developers may end up working on the code, and who works on the code may be controlled by a team (even if it’s a decentralized team).
 Also, developers may be able to do things like add and remove coins from trading.
-In sum, how much outside control there is can differ by exchange, but since the code had to be created by someone and since aspects of it have to be managed, in general, a DEX is not fully decentralized, just specifically the trading is.
+In sum, how much outside control there can differ by exchange, but since the code had to be created by someone and since aspects of it have to be managed, a DEX is not fully decentralized, just specifically the trading is.

 TIP: Since transactions on a DEX are recorded on the blockchain, 1. they can be slow to process if transactions are congested, and 2. they have no way to reverse transactions.
 So if you make a bad trade, even by accident, there is no way to undo it in general with a DEX.
 Likewise, you’ll have to pay fees for everything you do on a DEX.
 For more on the pros and cons of DEXs, you should get to know Uniswap. 🦄